services and programs

 types of sleep studies

 sleep study (polysomnogram) - During a sleep study, a sleep technologist monitors your child throughout the night through sensors placed on your child.
 Sleep duration, sleep quality, breathing and body movements are recorded on a computer.
-This detailed monitoring helps us diagnose and treat various sleep disorders for children starting on PAP therapy.
-The study is used to determine the best pressure settings.
+This detailed monitoring helps us diagnose and treat various sleep disorders for children starting on PAP or oxygen therapy.
+The study is used to determine the best settings.

 multiple sleep latency test (MSLT) – During this test your child will be asked to take a series of naps where the time to fall asleep and type of sleep is recorded.
 The purpose of this study is to assess the sleepiness of your child after an overnight study in which the quality of sleep has been monitored.